bitfocus/website/for-developers/Satellite-API.md

 #### Adding a satellite device
 `ADD-DEVICE DEVICEID=00000 PRODUCT_NAME="Satellite Streamdeck"`
-* `DEVICEID` should be a unique identifier for the hardware device. such as a serialnumber, or mac address.
-This should be in the format `streamdeck:12345` to both ensure there arent collisions between device types, and make the id a bit more meaningful.
+* `DEVICEID` should be a unique identifier for the hardware device. such as a serial number, or mac address.
+This should be in the format `streamdeck:12345` to both ensure there aren't collisions between device types, and make the id a bit more meaningful.
 * `PRODUCT_NAME` is the name of the product to show in the Surfaces table in the UI

 Optional parameters: